-Although we still lack of a comprehensive understanding of the link between oscillatory activity in different frequency bands and specific neurophysiological mechanisms, several findings have provided evidence that different frequencies of coherent oscillations might preside over the directions of information flow, suggesting that the brain segregates information in different frequency channels (Wang, 2010, Buffalo et al., 2011).
-For instance, the superficial layers of the visual cortex in monkeys present a strong synchronization in the γ band, while the deep layers rely more on the α/β band (Buffalo et al., 2011).
-The authors argued that the synchronization in these two frequency bands is transferred to different targets based on the long-standing notion that the superficial layers (mainly layers 2/3) implement feedforward projections, while the deep-layers implement feedback projections.
-Moreover, it was shown that feedforward modulations are carried by the theta and the γ band while feedback influences by the β band in the visual cortex (Bastos et al., 2015).
-Similarly, simultaneous recording from V1 and V4 confirmed that the γ oscillations propagated in feedforward direction, while the α oscillations in the feedback direction (Van Kerkoerle et al., 2014).
-Taken together, these results suggest precise inter-areal information flow by means of specific frequency channels: the low frequency bands (in particular the α and θ rhythms) seem to preside over the feedback interactions, while the γ band over feedforward interactions (Fries, 2015, Zheng and Colgin, 2015).
-Based on the previous evidence of the presence of direct (monosynaptic) heteromodal connections between the early auditory and visual areas (Cappe et al., 2009, Falchier et al., 2002, Hall and Lomber, 2008, Rockland and Ojima, 2003), it is plausible that these mechanisms of intramodal interactions are at work also for cross-modal interactions.
-In our study, both the investigated sensory cortices pre-
+Although we still lack of a comprehensive understanding of the link between oscillatory activity in different frequency bands and specific neurophysiological mechanisms, several findings have provided evidence that different frequencies of coherent oscillations might preside over the directions of information flow, suggesting that the brain segregates information in different frequency channels (Buffalo, Fries, Landman, Buschman, & Desimone, 2011; Wang, 2010).
+For instance, the superficial layers of the visual cortex in monkeys present a strong synchronization in the $\gamma$ band, while the deep layers rely more on the $\alpha/\beta$ band (Buffalo et al., 2011).
+The authors argued that the synchronization in these two frequency bands is transferred to different targets based on the long-standing notion that the superficial layers (mainly layers 2/3) implement feedforward projections, while the deeplayers implement feedback projections.
+Moreover, it was shown that feedforward modulations are carried by the theta and the $\gamma$ band while feedback influences by the $\beta$ band in the visual cortex (Bastos et al., 2015).
+Similarly, simultaneous recording from V1 and V4 confirmed that the $\gamma$ oscillations propagated in feedforward direction, while the $\alpha$ oscillations in the feedback direction (Van Kerkoerle et al., 2014).
+Taken together, these results suggest precise inter-areal information flow by means of specific frequency channels: the low frequency bands (in particular the $\alpha$ and $\theta$ rhythms) seem to preside over the feedback interactions, while the $\gamma$ band over feedforward interactions (Fries, 2015; Zheng & Colgin, 2015).
+Based on the previous evidence of the presence of direct (monosynaptic) heteromodal connections between the early auditory and visual areas (Cappe, Rouiller, & Barone, 2009; Falchier et al., 2002; Hall & Lomber, 2008; Rockland & Ojima, 2003), it is plausible that these mechanisms of intramodal interactions are at work also for cross-modal interactions.
+In our study, both the investigated sensory cortices presented power modulations mainly in the low-frequency bands ( $\theta$ and $\beta$ bands in the auditory cortex and mainly the $\alpha$ band for the visual cortex), suggesting that feedback cortico-cortical mechanisms might govern MSI in early sensory cortices (Bastos et al., 2015; Fontolan, Morillon, Liegeois-Chauvel, & Giraud, 2014; Van Kerkoerle et al., 2014).
+Previous studies, using intracranial electrophysiological recordings in humans, showed that crossmodal inputs can induce pure phase reset of the low frequency oscillatory activity in the visual (Mercier et al., 2013) and auditory (Mercier et al., 2015) cortices.
+Such pure phase resetting suggests that ectopic inputs can induce a reset of the phase of the intracranial signal without modulation of the power activity (Lakatos et al., 2007).
+Differently from these studies, we found that crossmodal inputs induce low-frequency power modulations in both sensory cortices ( $\theta$ band in the auditory cortex and $\alpha$ band in the visual cortex).
+Such inconsistencies should be carefully investigated in future studies in the light of the possible different statistical properties of the phase and power of the oscillatory activity in the time-frequency domain (Ding & Simon, 2013).